lukelliot/sometimes-note/README.md

 ###### Objective: Notes belong to Notebooks, and can be viewed by notebook.

 - create Notebook model
-build out API, Flux loop, and components for:
+- build out API, Flux loop, and components for Notebook CRUD
-- Notebook CRUD
-- adding notes requires a notebook
+- validates notes requires a notebook
 - moving notes to a different notebook
 - viewing notes by notebook
+- create flux loop component to hold notebook drawer
+- create drawer animation
+- integrate Rich text editor for Notes Form using Quill.js
 - Use CSS to style new components
 - Seed Notebooks